Fly infestations can be difficult to manage. That’s why you should try to prevent them so they aren’t able to become a problem.

 What repels flies?
-Flies are repelled by many plants including basil, cinnamon, lavender, mint, and lemongrass.
+Flies are repelled by many plants including peppermint, pine, lavender, rosemary, thyme, and citronella.
 Natural repellent sprays can be made with a variety of essential oils.
 Flies are also repelled by yellow light bulbs and light reflecting off of bags filled with water.

 Natural Fly Repellents